Frequently Asked Questions about Service Dogs

 Q: What kinds of dogs do you use in your program?

-A: In our 20 years, we have trained Golden Retrievers, Labrador Retrievers, Goldendoodles, Labradoodles, Borderdoodles (Border Collie/Poodle), and Standard Poodles.
+A: In our 20 years, we have trained Golden Retrievers, Labrador Retrievers, Goldendoodles, Labradoodles, Borderdoodles (Border Collie/Poodle), Standard Poodles, and Double Doodles.

 Q: Oodles of Doodles?